-6.3 The Governor-General has the formal power to dissolve, prorogue (that is, discontinue without dissolving), and summon Parliament, under section 18 of the Constitution Act.
-By convention, the Governor-General exercises this power on the advice of the Prime Minister, the Governor-General's principal adviser (see paragraphs 2.4 and 2.6).
+6.3 The Governor-General has the formal power to dissolve, prorogue (that is, discontinue without dissolving), and summon Parliament, under section 18 of the Constitution Act 1986.
+By convention, the Governor-General exercises this power on the advice of the Prime Minister, the Governor-General’s principal adviser (see paragraphs 2.4 and 2.6).

 - The period before a general election is usually characterised by a period of reduced decision-making capacity at the ministerial and Cabinet level, while Ministers are occupied with the election campaign.

-- Some decision-making constraints apply in the three months before an election (see paragraph 6.9).
+- Some decision-making constraints apply in the three months before an election (see paragraphs 6.9 - 6.15).

-- Immediately after the election, one of the two arms of the caretaker convention applies, under which decision-making is constrained (see paragraphs 6.21 – 6.40), and Ministers may be involved in coalition negotiations.
-In the past, the caretaker period has lasted from two weeks to two months.
+- Immediately after the election, one of the two arms of the caretaker convention applies, under which decision-making is constrained (see paragraphs 6.21 - 6.40), and Ministers may be involved in government formation negotiations.
+In the past, the length of the caretaker period has varied from two weeks to two months.

 - the timing of any regular or annual processes that require ministerial decision or parliamentary action;